 It’s simple: We all need to feel safe on our streets, in our neighborhoods, in our homes- no matter what zip code you live in.
 Black Lives Matter.
 Kettling is unacceptable.
 If you break the rules, you get fired.

 Driving down crime and police reform are not in conflict with one another

 When we measure the right metrics, we can move from a warrior culture to a guardian mindset.
 When we enforce strict accountability, we can eliminate aggressive policing.
-When we address the primary socio-economic drivers of crime, we can make it easier for police to succeed.
+When we address the primary socio-economic drivers of crime, we can make it easier for police and our communities to succeed.

 Right now we are seeing many retirements in the upper ranks at NYPD.
 A new commissioner will have the opportunity to reshape the culture.
 Our incoming recruits will be more diverse.
 But we can’t afford another day without action or accountability.
 Kathryn’s plan will drive down crime and restore trust in the NYPD.